xblue-light/ipstackapi-php/README.md

     10 // Timeout in seconds (defaults to 10 seconds)
 );

+// Call the getClientLocation() method which returns an array with location/ip
 $response = $ipstackAPIClient->getClientLocation();
 // Dump the response into an array var_dump($response);